 Risks

-The main risk that was not identified was the limited understanding of how much time it would take to create the MOOC content.
+The main risk that was not identified was the limited understanding of how much time it would take to create the MOOC contents.
 This stems from the lack of previous experience and has thus now been addressed.

 TSA4.3: Evaluation of Liferay modules